-We expect you to commit to the equivalent of one study day per week as a minimum for this programme – to be negotiated with your employer at the application stage.
-Some practical requirements of the programme are difficult to fulfil without this allocated time.
+We expect you to commit to the equivalent of one study day per week as a minimum for this course – to be negotiated with your employer at the application stage.
+Some practical requirements of the course are difficult to fulfil without this allocated time.
 We also ask you to identify someone in your school or service who will act as a mentor for you throughout the training.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.